o-lim/generate-ninja/tools/gn/docs/reference.md

   "*", all variables from the given scope will be marked used. "*" only marks variables used that exist directly on the from_scope, not enclosing ones.
 Otherwise it would mark all global variables as used.

+  If variables_to_not_mark_list is non-empty, then it must contains a list of variable names that will not be marked used.
+This is mostly useful when variable_list_or_star has a value of "*".

   See also "forward_variables_from" for copying variables from a. different scope.